About the MAAT Program

 - To foster independent learning, critical thinking and the ability for the student to articulate their own meaning of art therapy.

 - To foster a community of learning and mutual support during and after the residencies.

-Students graduating from the program students will be able to:
+Students graduating from the art therapy degree program will be able to:

-- To articulate a personal view of art as therapy and art in therapy.
+- Articulate a personal view of art as therapy and art in therapy.

-- To understand and define the foundations, principles, and therapeutic uses of art.
+- Understand and define the foundations, principles, and therapeutic uses of art.

-- To apply standards of professional competence and business practices.
+- Apply standards of professional competence and business practices.

-- To integrate theories of art therapy with practical application as evidenced by fieldwork and internship performance.
+- Integrate theories of art therapy with practical application as evidenced by fieldwork and internship performance.

-- To apply analytical, evaluative and integrative skills of art, art therapy, psychology and counseling.
+- Apply analytical, evaluative and integrative skills of art, art therapy, psychology and counseling.

-- To obtain a professional position using art in a therapeutic manner
+- Obtain a professional position using art in a therapeutic manner

 - Hospitals and clinics, both medical and psychiatric